Showing posts with label In a Nutshell. Show all posts

 If you'd bought him for Gameweek 14, that would have been a Type 2 decision.
 Was there really any evidence in the Leeds game of a decisive change in mentality, confidence, style of play (or in team tactics, that might give him more scoring opportunities...)?
 Not really.
 And that good performance was only against Leeds, who are struggling at the bottom of the table.
 Moreover, there were two further Premier League games within the coming week, and we might reasonably have expected that Foden would get short minutes in these games - or perhaps be rested completely for one of them - and/or might have been inhibited a little by fatigue.
 I would say, getting Foden in GW14 was essentially just chasing last week's points; there was not yet any convincing rationale for buying him.

-The interesting question is whether, after two outstanding displays in quick succession, it would have a Type 3 decision to get Foden in Gameweek 15.
+The interesting question is whether, after two outstanding displays in quick succession, it would have been a Type 3 decision to get Foden in Gameweek 15.
 I would say NO. Foden had just played twice within a few days; and there was a crucial Champions League tie away to Real Madrid coming up the following midweek - and he did indeed get short minutes in this next match.
 Also, Sunderland were much the best of the three EPL teams he'd faced in this remarkable week - although they produced an uncommonly poor performance on this occasion, and, despite playing only just over an hour, Foden again managed to come up with a goal.

 Acquiring him didn't really become a Type 3 decision rather than Type 2 until Gameweek 16; and arguably perhaps not even then.
 In the wake of the Real Madrid game, there was again a risk that Foden might be rested or subbed off early.
 And Crystal Palace are one of the best teams City have faced this season, the strongest defence in the league (after Arsenal's); especially away from home, a City win could not have been confidently predicted.
 Moreover, it is statistically extremely improbable that any player will achieve 4 double-digit hauls in a row (has it ever been done before??) - and while that wouldn't argue against acquiring Foden for this game, it should counsel that it was unreasonable to expect another very big points return from him.
 And yet - astoundingly - he did produce yet another haul!
 But that was a once-in-a-blue-moon freak; and if you bet on that, you were lucky rather than brilliant.